Fundamental Economic Data Reports in Gold Trading: Major Market Movers !!!

 - News Data Report Release Time: 8:30 EST around the 13th of the month (data for one month prior).

 The retail sales report is an estimate of the overall total receipts of retail stores.
 The changes in the sales are widely followed as the most timely trading indicator of broad consumer spending patterns.
 Retail sales are often viewed ex-autos, because the auto sales numbers can vary sharply from month to month.
-It is also important to keep a close watch on the gas & food components, because changes in these two reports are often a result of price changes rather than changing consumer demand.
+It's also key to keep a close watch on the gas and food components, because changes in these two reports are often a result of price changes rather than changing consumer demand.

 Housing Starts & Building Permits